electric-sql/electric/docs/integrations/deployment/fly.md

 ```

 :::caution
 We don't _currently_ support multiple running Electric instances connected to the same database.
-So it's important to override Fly's default behaviour of creating two machines for a new app by passing the `--ha=false` flag to `fly launch` and `fly deploy` commands.
+So it's important to override Fly's default behaviour of creating two machines for a new app by passing the `--ha=false` flag to `fly launch`.
 :::

-Verify app's status using `fly apps list`:
+Verify app's status using `fly app list`:

 ```shell
 $ fly app list